mkuzdowicz/TutorialsManager/README.md

-# TutorialsManager - Java web application
+# TutorialsManager
-Repository which can store tutorials in a db and perform time management on given tutorials.
+Repository which can store tutorials in a db and perform time management on given tutorial.

 # Main technologies:
  Java 8, Spring MVC, Hibernate, MySql